 Alternatively, it is possible to get a free shuttle bus (the Silver line) from Boston Logan to South Station Train station in Boston.
-From there it is possible to take the Amtrak (American national rail) or MBTA (regional commuter rail) to Providence.
-The Amtrak ride from Boston to Providence is around 45 minutes long and typically starts at around \$15 if you order at least one week in advance, however prices go up the closer to the date.
+From there, it is possible to take the Amtrak (American national rail) or MBTA (regional commuter rail) to Providence.
+The Amtrak ride from Boston to Providence is around 45 minutes long and typically starts at around \$15 if you order at least two weeks in advance; however, prices increase closer to the date.
 The MBTA has a flat rate of \$12.50 and takes about 80 minutes.
+Tickets for the Amtrak should be purchased before boarding but tickets for the MBTA can be purchased on the train.

 Another option is to get on a bus.
-Peter Pan bus lines go from Logan International terminal to both Providence bus terminal and downtown Providence.
-The ride is 1 hour 10 min and costs \$24.
+Peter Pan Bus Lines go from Logan International terminal to both Providence bus terminal and downtown Providence.
+The ride is 1 hour 10 min and costs approximately \$27.
 You can also book your tickets online in advance.

-Once at Providence train station/ bus terminal, it is quickest and easiest to use either Lyft or Uber to get to your apartment/Airbnb.
+Once at the Providence train station/ bus terminal, it is quickest and easiest to use either Lyft or Uber to get to your apartment/Airbnb.
 The ride will cost around \$7-\$10.